Skip to main content

 What Are the Common Pitfalls to Watch Out for in Debt Consolidation?

-Common pitfalls include overlooking hidden fees, failing to budget effectively, and accumulating new debts, which can negate the advantages of consolidation.
+Common pitfalls include overlooking hidden fees, failing to budget effectively, and taking on new debt, which can offset the benefits of consolidation.

 To avoid high-interest traps, thoroughly research lenders, comprehend loan terms, and seek guidance from financial professionals before finalising a consolidation option.